AfnanAbouElwafa/Data-Engineering-Zoomcamp/2-workflow-orchestration/README.md

 4- Export data to GCP.

-5- Write data to Google BigQuery.
+5- Export data to Google BigQuery.